 Once your chutney is finished, let it cool a little so you do not burn yourself but spoon it into your jars as soon as you can.
 Remember that vinegar will cause metal jar lids to rust.
 You can avoid this to some extent with waxed circles but I prefer to use the type with the swinging glass lids to avoid this altogether, particularly if I am gifting my chutney.

 Store in a cool, dry dark place until ready or refrigerate.
-You can freeze your chutney successfully too, but make sure you leave it out for several days before eating it as this helps the flavor to mature and develop once again.
+You can freeze your chutney successfully too, but make sure you leave it out for several days before eating it as this helps the flavour to mature and develop once again.

 This stuff is incredibly moreish… you have been warned!!